slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation."
 -- Balthasar Gracian [1601]*

+> *"Peace cannot be kept by force.
+It can only be achieved by understanding."
+-- Albert Einstein [1879]*

 > *"My father used to say, «don’t raise your voice».
 Improve your argument."
 -- (archbishop) Desmond Tutu [1931]*